For Love or Money poster

 The inciting incident occurs at 10 minutes when Doug meets Andy Hart, Christian Hanover's beautiful mistress, when she arrives at the hotel.
 There's immediate chemistry, but she's involved with the very man Doug needs to finance his dream.
 The catalyst introduces an impossible romantic complication..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Doug makes an active choice to pursue a relationship with Andy despite the risks to his dream.
+This demonstrates the protagonist's commitment to Doug makes an active choice to pursue a relationship with Andy despite the risks to his dream.
 He crosses a line from merely being attracted to her to actively engaging with her romantically, knowing it could destroy his deal with Hanover., moving from reaction to action.

 The Collapse moment at 69 minutes (74% through) represents the emotional nadir.
 Here, The truth comes out: either Hanover discovers the relationship or Andy realizes Doug has been playing both sides.
 The hotel deal dies, and Doug loses Andy's trust.
 His dream hotel and the woman he loves both slip away.
-The "death" of both his professional dream and romantic hope., reveals the protagonist at their lowest point.
+The "death" of both his professional dream and romantic hope., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Doug has a realization that synthesizes his journey: his skills as a concierge (solving impossible problems) can be used to fight for what he truly wants rather than what he thought he wanted.
 He chooses love over money, Andy over the hotel.
 New information or clarity about what truly matters propels him forward., demonstrating the transformation achieved throughout the journey.